-We investigate the case when the divisor $D_{\infty}=\infty^+-\infty^-$ in the Jacobian of $C$ is torsion with the quasi-period length $m$ is the same as period length $n$ and both are equal to $6$.
-This means that the continued fraction expansion of $y $ is given by
+We investigate the case when the divisor $D_{\infty}=\infty^+-\infty^-$ in the Jacobian of $C$ is torsion with the quasi-period length $m$ and the period length $n$ are both equal to $6$.
+In view of Proposition \ref{prop:1}, this implies that the continued fraction expansion of $y $ is given by

 where $\deg a_0=g+1$ and $1\le \deg a_i\le g$ when $i=1,2,3$.